zbrydon/terraform-aws-github-runner/docs/getting-started.md

 ### Setup the webhook / GitHub App (part 2)

 At this point you have two options.
 Either create a separate webhook (enterprise, org, or repo), or create a webhook in the App.
+In case you have not provided a Webhook secret the module will create one and update the GitHub app with both the secret and the webhook url.

 #### Option 1: Webhook